liamwalsh1980/Milestone-Project-4/README.md

 - The option for customers to book a service and purchase a product at he same time as one transaction.

+- Stripe payment to take card payments with postcodes aswell as ZIP codes.

 [Back to top ⇧](#the-bike-shop)

 ## Stripe